Hurst Performance: Products

+The 1983 Hurst/Oldsmobile models included "Hurst Lightning Rods" mounted in the center console.
+Instead of a single shifter, three side-by-side unequal-length chrome shafts were designed to "simplify" straight-line acceleration.
+The Hurst/Olds was marketed for two model years, but aftermarket conversions were available for the THM200-R4 transmission, and offered for Buick, Chevrolet, and Pontiac performance cars.

 Hurst Performance was also the inventor of the "Jaws of Life—a hydraulic rescue tool.
 It designed a complete Hurst Rescue System in the early 1970s, a specialty Emergency Medical Services (EMS) apparatus.
 Based on the AMC Gremlin, it served as a quicker and more compact emergency vehicle compared to the traditional heavy rescue vehicles used at motorsport race tracks and as a companion vehicle to highway emergency systems.